Shop with Cash for the Holiday Season

 If you have saved in a holiday savings account, take the money now to shop for the holidays.
 If you have not, start a savings account now, you still have time to save for the holidays.

 No matter what you plan to buy, there absolutely must be a limit to avoid going into debt.
 Set your limit and stick with it no matter what.
-You can find out how much everything cost and do comparison shopping by going online, online price comparisons are quick and easy.
+You can find out how much everything costs and do comparison shopping by going online, online price comparisons are quick and easy.

 Make Sure You Shop with a List